learn-co-students/devise_lab-v-000/README.md

     rails g devise User

-Run `rake routes`.
+Run `rails routes`.
 You should see that Devise has added a bunch of routes.

-Run `rake db:migrate`.
+Run `rails db:migrate`.

-Run `thin start --ssl` and take a look at some routes, maybe `/users/sign_in`.
-Normally, we would run `rails server` here.
-We are changing things because `thin` will allow us to run an https-based server.
-This is required by Facebook as of March 2018.
-Your operating system may ask you if it's OK to open up a web connection from Ruby.
-It is.
-We're sorry to toss this extra complexity in, but the continued war between those who seek to compromise web applications and those who build them necessitates this.

 For our purposes, we can think of it merely as "a more secure `rails server` command" though.
 Visit `https://localhost:3000/users/sign_up`.
 When you visit